Corbin Carroll Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

+- The Pirates pitching staff ranks 19th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Pirates' 4.40 team ERA ranks 18th across all MLB pitching staffs.
+- The Pirates have a 4.44 team ERA that ranks 21st across all MLB pitching staffs.

-- Pirates pitchers combine to give up the sixth-fewest home runs in baseball (90 total, one per game).
+- The Pirates give up the sixth-fewest home runs in baseball (91 total, one per game).

-- Hill (7-8) gets the starting nod for the Pirates in his 18th start of the season.
-He has a 4.60 ERA in 94 2/3 innings pitched, with 88 strikeouts.
+- Keller will try to secure his 10th victory when he gets the start for the Pirates, his 19th of the season.
+He is 9-4 with a 3.52 ERA and 125 strikeouts in 110 2/3 innings pitched.

-- His last time out was on Sunday against the Milwaukee Brewers, when the left-hander went five innings, surrendering three earned runs while giving up three hits.
+- In his most recent appearance on Tuesday, the righty threw five innings against the Los Angeles Dodgers, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.